-A new class of quads has been gaining popularity lately, TOOTHPICK CLASS QUADS.
+A new class of micro quads has been gaining popularity lately, TOOTHPICK CLASS QUADS.
 Toothpick class quads are ultra-light weights that have an AUW of under 100g.
 Unlike the larger 5” quads, the 3” and under, best toothpick drone can fit in tight spaces and don’t cost a fortune to build.
 The toothpick quad rage began when motor manufacturers started introducing smaller and smaller brushless motors.

 The lightest of the toothpicks use a 07xx, 08xx for a 2” and 11xx sizes for 2.5” and 3”.
 These tiny motors produce insane amounts of thrust in a tiny package all the while weighing less than 8g or less for the heaviest 11xx sized motors.